Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC: Minimal scenario to explain the excess in LHC

 where the couplings $\kappa_i$ ($i = 2,3,4,5$) and $\lambda_{\eta_t}$ are set to vanish at a cutoff scale, $\kappa_i(\Lambda) = \lambda_{\eta_t}(\Lambda) = 0$, while the Yukawa coupling is taken to be large, $y_{\eta_t}(\Lambda) = \infty\ (\geq \sqrt{4\pi})$.
 These represent the boundary conditions imposed on each coupling constant following the BHL approach.
 In the result, $\kappa_4(\mu)$ and $\kappa_5(\mu)$ are so small\footnote{Such terms arise from loop effects and tend to be small.
 For simplicity, we will neglect such couplings with $H$ in this section, as well as analogous couplings in the next section.}.
 So, $\kappa_i(\mu)$ and $\lambda_{\eta_t}(\mu)$ are llarger than $0$.
 Strictly speaking, the BHL compositeness condition requires $y_{\eta_t}(\Lambda)\!\to\!\infty$.
 For numerical work we replace this limit by a large but finite boundary value and set $y_{\eta_t}(\Lambda)=\sqrt{4\pi}$.
 This choice (i) saturates the conventional perturbativity/partial-wave-unitarity estimate for Yukawa couplings, and (ii) is sufficiently large that the RG flow rapidly converges onto the same infrared compositeness trajectory as the $y_{\eta_t}(\Lambda)\!\to\!\infty$ limit.
 Taking an even larger boundary value leaves low-energy predictions unchanged within numerical accuracy.

 Moreover, $\eta_t$ and $\Psi$ are constructed as doublets that, in analogy to the Higgs field, do not acquire VEV, thereby preserving gauge invariance.
-Their neutral components are CP-even; however, since the off-diagonal entries of the mass-mixing matrices with each of the Higgs fields vanish, they do not mix.
-Consequently, the constraints from scalar mixing angles at the LHC can be safely neglected.
+Also, for convenience in writing a gauge-invariant EFT, we extend $\eta_t$ by introducing a neutral scalar component and a charged component.
+In this work, these additional components contribute effectively only at the loop-level, and we therefore consider their effects only to that extent in what follows.
+Accordingly, we do not address whether the scalar or charged $\eta_t$ components could be experimentally observable.

 We examine the MPP conditions at the MPP scale near $\mu\simeq \mu_c$ to determine the parameter $y_\Psi(\mu)$ as follows:

 These BHL boundary conditions and the MPP conditions are imposed as constraints on the effective potential.
 In our scenario, the one-loop effective potential of the SM in Landau gauge using $\mathrm{\overline{MS}}$ scheme reads\cite{higgs3}: